welu2027/IIMOC-2026/README.md

 | from-scratch budget allocation | 0.9458 |
 | edge sliding both directions | 0.9693 |

-That last number is a 3.94% improvement over the baseline, which does not sound like much until you look at the leaderboard and realize that's most of the gap between rank 60 and rank 14.
+That last number is a 3.94% improvement over the baseline.
+That sounds small, but at the top of the leaderboard everyone is scoring above 95%, so almost all of the separation between submissions lives in the last few percent.

 ### Things that didn't work